About us

 I'm Eric Thompson.
 I started Framechange as a way to address the polarization and oversimplified thinking I was experiencing in interactions with friends, family, colleagues, strangers, and the media.

 I love connecting people with information, particularly information that surprises them or helps them evolve their thinking.
 Before Framechange, I co-founded 6Pages, a market intelligence platform used by thousands of investors, business leaders, and students.
-I also spent 8+ years in management consulting and research, running several publications focused on tech and business trends.
+I also spent a decade in management consulting and research, running several publications focused on tech and business trends.

-I’m applying my research rigor and passion for informing to make Framechange the most valuable product possible for you.
+I’m using my research rigor and passion for informing to make Framechange the best product possible for you.
 My sole focus is to bring you a fair, balanced, and digestible summary of multiple perspectives in one place.
 I’m far more interested in bringing you information that will help you shape your own thinking than I am in touting my own viewpoints (which evolve frequently).